omeka/omeka-s-enduser/docs/modules/mapping.md

 ![Map block with three individual markers and two green cluster circles of two markers.
 The map shows a portion of southern England.](../modules/modulesfiles/mapping-public.png)

-Each item will display as a marker on the map.
+Each item will display as one or more markers on the map.
 Markers which are close together will display as a cluster circle, with a number indicating how many items share that location.
 As you zoom in, these clusters will break open.

 Clicking on a marker will open a label for that marker.
 If you have not added a label or image for the marker, it will simply say "Item: [Title]."
 If you have added a label, it will show the label, as well as representative media and a link to the media if the marker has one.